rottaj/KindlyEvasive/README.md

   <br/>

 **Kindly Evasive** is a post-exploitation and Initial Access Payload (IAP) toolkit created by <a href="https://github.com/rottaj">@rottaj</a>
-<br> It's designed for building and injecting payloads directly into memory.
+<br> It's designed for building and injecting payloads evasively into memory.
 It allows you to efficiently manage payloads, facilitating seamless operations during engagements.

 > :warning: The use of this tool for malicious purposes is illegal and unethical.
 Always ensure that you have explicit permission to use this tool in any environment.